Home > Health Library > Penicillin Allergy

 consciousness, rapid or weak pulse, skin turning blue, diarrhea, nausea, and

 vomiting.
-If you think you are having an anaphylactic reaction, call 911 immediately.
+If you think you are having an anaphylactic reaction, inject epinephrine in your thigh muscle and then call 911 immediately.

 Severe allergic reactions to penicillin can be dangerous and